Priyanka Chopra: Streaming projects (2020–present)

-She next starred alongside Richard Madden in Amazon Prime Video's action thriller series Citadel (2023).
-With a production budget of US$300 million, the six-episode first season ranks as one of the most-expensive television shows.
-It marked the first time in her career when she received equal pay with her male co-star.
+In 2023, Chopra Jonas next starred opposite Richard Madden in Prime Video's action thriller series Citadel.
+She played Nadia Sinh, a top-class spy who partners with Madden's character to take down the criminal syndicate that destroyed the spy agency Citadel and erased their memories.
+With a production budget of US$300 million, the six-episode first season made the series one of the most-expensive television shows.
+It marked the first time in her 22-year career—at that point—thar Chopra received equal pay with her male co-star.
 She performed many of her own stunts, and suffered a permanent scar from an injury on her eyebrow.
 Critics had mixed opinions on the series, but Jasper Rees of The Daily Telegraph was particularly impressed by Chopra Jonas' potential as a female James Bond, finding her "flirty and funny and hard as a bag of nine-inch nails".
-She then led the romantic comedy Love Again, opposite Sam Heughan and Celine Dion, which was panned by critics.
+Nick Allen of Roger Ebert wrote that Citadel positioned her as a "future action star", praising her "ass-kicking choreography" and "mix of determination and humor".
+Chopra and Madden's chemistry was remarked by critics among the show's strong and redeeming features.
+Citadel was renewed for a second season, which will premiere in mid-2026.
+Chopra then led the romantic comedy drama Love Again, opposite Sam Heughan and Celine Dion, an English remake of the 2016 German film SMS für Dich.
+The film was panned by critics and became a box office bomb.
+In 2024, Chopra served as the narrator of Disneynature's Tiger, a documentary about Bengal tigers which was released on Disney+.